 - Design and report psychological investigations and analyse and interpret data.

 - Develop an understanding of ethical issues in Psychology, including the ethical implications of psychological research.

-Course followed: AQA Psychology A 7182: AS/A level in Psychology
+Course followed: AQA Psychology A 7182: A level in Psychology

 It is not necessary to have studied the subject at GCSE.
-However, as this is a subject that needs competent written answers, then a grade B in English would be useful.
-At A2 Level, the entry assessment is by essays.
+However, as this is a subject that needs competent written answers, then a grade 6 in English would be useful.